← Back to Blog

 Here is the honest truth about version history in a Graph-based migration in 2026: the native version stack on any newly created item starts at version 1.0.
 Graph does not let a third-party tool write historical versions back into an item’s native version history.
 That is an SPMT-only capability.

-There are two reasonable responses to this.
-The first is: accept it and document it.
+There are two reasonable responses.
+The first is to accept it and document it.
 For many migrations, the current-version content plus a clear note in the transition communication is enough.
 Nobody is going to miss version 4.2 of Q3 2021 Sales Deck.

-The second is: preserve history as a sidecar.
+The second is to preserve history as a sidecar.
 MigrationFox’s approach is to capture every source version as a JSON record per item (version number, modified-by UPN, modified timestamp, field values at that version) and write the collection to a _VersionHistory library on the destination site.
 The native stack on the item itself resets to 1.0, but the audit trail is intact and queryable.
-For regulated industries where you need to prove what a document said on March 15, 2023, the sidecar is the defensible artefact.
+For regulated industries that need to prove what a document said on March 15, 2023, the sidecar is the defensible artefact.

-What you cannot do via Graph: override modifiedDateTime or the original Author on a new item.
+What cannot be done via Graph: overriding modifiedDateTime or the original Author on a new item.
 Both are set by the server to the service principal and the current time.
 Capture them in a sidecar or accept the loss.
 Promising otherwise is dishonest — it implies SPMT-level fidelity from a REST-only tool that cannot deliver it.

-If perfect top-level metadata fidelity is a hard requirement — typically for records-management use cases with a specific retention audit — SPMT is the tool, not Graph.
-SPMT-equivalent migrations are on our roadmap but are not shipped today.
-We are telling you that so you can make the right call.
+If perfect top-level metadata fidelity is a hard requirement — typically for records-management use cases with a specific retention audit — SPMT is the correct tool, not Graph.
+SPMT-equivalent migrations are on the MigrationFox roadmap but are not shipped today.
+That trade-off is disclosed up front so teams can make the right call.

 Cross-tenant UPN mapping